Estate Litigation is an intricate area of law. Legal professionals without proven experience risk creating more problems for you than they solve.

 It’s all too easy for battle lines to be drawn.
 Siblings get entrenched in their positions.
 Matters escalate as emotions run high.
 Family finances, and family ties, can take a beating.

 You need a good estate litigation legal team to achieve a fair and speedy resolution, with experience in family law and estate law.
 And if mediation or arbitration is not enough, you need a strong litigator in your corner, too.

 Few law firms have family and estate expertise under the same roof.
-Even fewer have estate litigators who can represent their clients through-out the mediation or arbitration and in court too.
+Even fewer have estate litigators who can represent their clients at mediation, arbitration and in court.

 This is an intricate area of law.
 Legal professionals without proven experience risk creating more problems for you than they solve.
 The financial resources a family is depending on to cover the costs of care for a loved one are often at risk.
 You need an experienced litigation team that can get the job done as quickly and as cost-effectively as possible.